oleksandrstarov/orienteering_ranking_2/README.md

 #### .ts .scss linting

 There are git-hook set up to check linting of .ts and .scss files before commit.
 If linting fails - no commit will be done.

+#### Admin panel
+Add new competition:
+1. Insert the correct url to input
+2. Push "Add" button

+Recalculate competitions:
+1. Select the required competitions using the checkbox from the first column
+2. Push "Recalculate" button

+Change competition name:
+1. Select the required competition using the rudio button from the second column
+2. Change competition name in input
+3. Push "Save Competition" button

+Update all competitions:
+1. Push "Total Drop" button

+Switch between competitions and runners panels:
+1. Push "Show Admin Runners" / "Show Admin Competitions" button